DominykasVi/Tic-Tac-Toe-game/README.md

 # Tic Tac Toe game
 This code lets you play Tic-Tac-Toe in console.
-You can play either oagainst an oponent or a bot
+You can play either against an oponent or a bot